What Other Kids Are Reading

 If you know that certain weather conditions make your asthma worse, an adult can help you avoid your triggers.
 An adult should keep an eye on the forecast — on some days, you may need to spend less time outdoors.
 If cold weather is the problem, you'll want to have a scarf that will cover your nose and mouth when you go outside.

 Exercise like running or playing a sport is another common trigger.
 But this is one trigger that you shouldn't avoid because it's important for your health.
 Your doctor will want you to be active, so talk with him or her about what to do before playing sports.
 For instance, you might need to take medicine 10 or 15 minutes before you exercise or play sports.
-And, of course, you'll want to have your rescue medication with you all the time.
+And, of course, you'll want to have your quick-relief medicine (also called rescue or fast-acting medicine) with you all the time.

 You won't be able to keep away from all triggers all the time.
 But by staying away from triggers as much as possible, you can help prevent flare-ups.
 In other words, you can keep those triggers from getting pulled!